-Allergy aware bakeries and dining establishments give families living with food allergies peace of mind that is just priceless.
+Allergy aware and nut free bakeries and dining establishments give families living with nut allergies peace of mind that is just priceless.

-Disclaimer: Obviously, I haven’t been to many of the following places and cannot vouch for their allergen safety procedures, ingredients, taste, or value.
-Keep in mind that an allergen friendly business can change owners, ingredients, or recipes at any time.
+Disclaimer: Obviously, I haven’t been to many of the following nut free bakeries and cannot vouch for their allergen safety procedures, ingredients, taste, or value.
+Keep in mind that nut free bakeries can change owners, ingredients, or recipes at any time.
 And because I do not know the nature of the allergies you are avoiding, please visit their website, call and ask questions to verify safety before serving or consuming.
 I’ve created this list as a general resource for Nut Free Wok readers to use to begin their own research.
-I have not been compensated by any of the following establishments.
+I have not been compensated by any of the following nut free bakeries or restaurants.
 I have noted any personal connections below, all opinions are my own.
 Some links might be affiliate links.

 We need to know about nut free bakeries in our communities regardless of whether you need an allergy safe treat to send for a school party, desserts for a special occasion, meeting a friend for coffee or lunch, or just passing through while on vacation.
-I love that there are business owners who are committed to allergy safety procedures to provide an invaluable service to people who live with life threatening food allergies and their friends and family.
+I love that there are owners of nut free bakeries who are committed to nut allergy safety procedures to provide an invaluable service to people who live with life threatening nut allergies and their friends and family.

 I think for most people “nut free” means that there is no intentional addition of nuts in the ingredients.
 But for a person with life threatening allergies, “nut free” has to mean free of nuts as well as traces from potential cross contact from a wandering spatula, shared equipment, ingredients with allergen advisories, etc..
 It’s important to learn how to evaluate any bakery or dining establishment and then to vet them to establish safety.

 Most bakeries are not safe as the risk of cross contact with allergens are too high.
-However there are some allergy friendly bakeries available and when available, I look at their website.
+However there are some allergy friendly or nut free bakeries available and when available, I look at their website.

-- First I look at their menu options and see if any of their products contain obvious allergens that I need to avoid.
+- Look at their menu options and see if any of their products contain obvious allergens that I need to avoid.

-- Then I look at their home page, about page, FAQ, and/or nutrition page to look for a statement that describes what allergens they are free from and to see if they can describe their reasons for having a nut free or other allergen free bakery.
+- Then I look at their home page, about page, FAQ, and/or nutrition page to look for an allergen or ingredient statement that describe what allergens they are free from.

 - Do any of your pastries/dishes contain peanuts or tree nuts (such as almonds, walnuts, pecans, hazelnuts, etc..)?